jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/biomass_regression/practical.rst

 =====================

 * The EnMAP-Box enables users to work with multiple Map Views, which can be flexibly organized and geospatially linked.
-  Open a new Map View.
+  Open a new Map View by clicking the |viewlist_mapdock| icon.
 Note a Data View entry appears corresponding to the new Map View.

 * Display :file:`enmap_sonoma.bsq` as an RGB composite of your choice in Map #2.